MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/as-calculation-groups.md

 ### Return table

-![Query return of a single calculation item](media/as-calculation-groups/as-cacl-groups-single-calc-item.png) as-cacl-groups-single-calc-item
+![Query return of a single calculation item](media/as-calculation-groups/as-cacl-groups-single-calc-item.png)

-A calculation group should be designed so that each calculation item within it presented to the end user only makes sense to be applied *one at a time*.
-If there is a business requirement to allow the end user to apply more than one calculation item at a time, multiple calculation groups should be used with different precedence.
+A calculation group should be designed so that each calculation item within it is shown to the end user only makes sense when applied *one-at-a-time*.
+If there is a business requirement to allow the user to apply more than one calculation item at a time, multiple calculation groups should be used with different precedence.

 ## Precedence

+Precedence is a property defined for a calculation group.
+It specifies the order of evaluation when there are more than one calculation groups.
+A higher number indicates greater precedence, meaning it will be evaluated before calculation groups with lower precedence.

 In the same model as the time-intelligence example above, the following calculation group also exists.
 It contains average calculations that are independent of traditional time intelligence in that they don’t change the date filter context; they just apply average calculations within it.